State of the Nation Address (Philippines)

-The SONA, which is often broadcast, serves as a means to inform the nation about its present economic, political, and social condition.
+The SONA, which is often broadcast on live television, serves as a means to inform the nation about its present economic, political, and social condition.
 It is also a vehicle for the president to summarize the accomplishments and plans of their program of government both for a particular year and until the end of their term of office.

 Ceremonial of the President

 The Address is usually delivered at around 16:00 PST (UTC+8).
 Before the appointed time, legislators enter the Plenary Session Hall, with members of Congress and their consorts in recent years sporting traditionally-inspired bespoke couture that, in some cases, expresses their legislative agenda or ideological leanings.

 The President meanwhile arrives at the Batasang Pambansa Complex some minutes before the beginning of the joint session, and enters the main building through a back entrance.
 The President is then welcomed with military honors, and greeted by the Speaker of the House, the President of the Senate, and the welcoming committee, before proceeding to the Presidential Legislate Liaison Office.

 The President then enters the Plenary Session Hall as the Presidential Anthem is played.
 The Secretary General introduces the President, who approaches the rostrum and is seated.
 The President of the Senate and the Speaker of the House then convene the joint session, and the House of Representatives Choir leads the now standing assembly in singing Lupang Hinirang.
 Representatives of various religious groups then lead the assembly in an ecumenical prayer.

 The Speaker then introduces the President in English or Filipino with words similar to the following:

 The Address, which can last anywhere from one to several hours, is broadcast on television, radio, and online streaming by state agencies such as Radio Television Malacañang, as well as private media organizations.